-- Liberty's Wildfire Mitigation Plan contains all of the elements required by AB 1054, Pub.
+- BVES's Wildfire Mitigation Plan contains all of the elements required by AB 1054, Pub.
 Util.
-Code Section 8386(c) and all the elements required by the WMP Guidelines. - Liberty's WMP is approved by the WSD, subject to the conditions set forth in Appendix A.
+Code Section 8386(c) and all elements required by the WMP Guidelines. - BVES's WMP is approved by the WSD, subject to the conditions set forth in Appendix A.